linode/docs/docs/platform/how-to-resell-linode-services/index.md

 Linode warmly welcomes and encourages the reselling of our services to third-party customers.
 Anyone can resell Linode services.
 This guide will walk you through the process of becoming a reseller.

 {{< note >}}
 While Linode encourages reselling, we do not currently have a special reseller program.
-At this time Linode does not offer discounted pricing for resellers, nor do we directly offer white-label software, like WHMCS plugins, to aid in reselling.
+Linode does not offer discounted pricing for resellers at this time, nor do we directly offer white-label software, like WHMCS plugins, to aid in reselling.
 It is possible to create such software of your own via the [Linode API](#linode-api).

 However, Linode does have a referral program.
 For more information on Linode's referral program, read the [referral codes section](#referral-codes).
 {{</ note >}}